Recipes & Cooking

 If you flavor marinade mostly with salt, the meat will absorb the liquid but leave most of the salt crystals behind.
 Rub the majority of seasonings and salt directly on the fillet, adding only a small portion of the salt to the marinade.
 Be careful not to marinate for too long, which will make the fish soggy.
 Mix dill, fennel, lemon, and a little bit of olive oil for a subtle yet delicious zest.

 You may want to impress dinner guests, but smaller lobster tails are sweeter and have a smoother texture.
 Cook tails in boiling water for about four minutes.
-These facts about seafood will change how you eat fish forever.
+Your life might change once you know these other facts seafood that will change how you eat forever.

 Start with the eyes.
 A whole fish should have a clear, bright eye (not a clouded, murky one).
 “The fish’s eye is the window into its age and the way it was treated,” says Hartnell.
 A whole fish should look shiny, and there should be no sliminess covering its surface (a sign of decay).
 Fresh fish flesh is firm and bounces back when you press into it.
 And, as counterintuitive as it may be, fresh fish should not smell “fishy.”
 It should smell like the ocean.
 A “fishy” smell means that fats inside the fish have begun to oxidize, a sign of decay and age.
-Don’t miss these fish you should never order at a restaurant.
+Although you can’t inspect fish before your order it at a restaurant, it’s best to be safe than sorry and never order these 8 fish at a restaurant.

 The skin will be easier to remove if you cook the fish skin-side down first.
 Cooking loosens the binding layer of fat between the meat and the skin, making it easy to peel off.
 The tough proteins in the fish skin also make it easier to flip and move around the pan.
 “Salmon must have the skin left on during cooking to crisp up nicely,” says Tentori.
 (However, other types of fish that are often thick cuts, like snapper, may take too long to cook if the skin is left on.
 Ask your fish monger for advice about whether to leave skin on or off when cooking fish if you’re unsure).